ibm-cloud-docs/solution-tutorials/sql-database.md

    git clone https://github.com/IBM-Bluemix/cloud-sql-database
    cd cloud-sql-database
    ```
-   {:pre}

 2. Push the application to the IBM Cloud.
 You need to be logged in to the region, org and space to which the database has been provisioned.
+Copy and paste these commands one line at a time.
    ```bash
    bx login
    bx target --cf
    bx cf push your-app-name
    ```
-   {:pre}
 3. Once the push process is finished you should be able to access the app.
 No further configuration is needed.
 The file `manifest.yml` tells the IBM Cloud to bind the app and the database service named "sqldatabase" together.

 ## Test and Expand the App